- You Are Here:

 The City Administrator is appointed by the Mayor and City Council to manage the day-to-day operations of the city.
 As the chief administrative officer for the city, the city administrator is responsible for all functions of the city and manages these functions through the respective departments of the city.

-Ed Driggers has served as City Administrator for the City of Greer, South Carolina, since June of 2000.
+Andy Merriman was hired as the City of Greer's seventh City Administrator in June of 2020.
 Under policy direction, he serves as chief administrative officer and chief financial officer for all municipal departments and operations.
 Reporting directly to City Council, he is responsible for developing and implementing City policies and procedures to ensure the proper and responsible management of all City operations, resources, and services.

 He is responsible for administering the City budget and performing required financial reporting, he supervises, directs, and evaluates the work of City department managers.
-The City's annual budget in excess of $20 million is supported by more than 200 full-time and part-time employees.
+The City's annual budget in excess of $25 million is supported by more than 300 full-time, part-time and seasonal employees.

 Headed for Growth

-Working with City Council and the rest of Team Greer, Ed is guiding the City of Greer through a period of unprecedented growth.
-One of the fastest growing cities in South Carolina, Greer has a population in excess of 27,000 and continues to grow rapidly.
+Working with City Council and the rest of Team Greer, Andy is guiding the City of Greer through a continuing period of unprecedented growth.
+One of the fastest growing cities in South Carolina, Greer has a population in excess of 33,000 and continues to grow rapidly.
 Through strong leadership and careful planning, the City not only is keeping pace with that growth, but is wisely planning for the future.
-Ed's keen skills have kept the City in a strong financial position while building for the future.